networkoptix/nx_open_integrations/node_js/readme.md

    node softTriggerHttpAction.js
    ```
 7) Open the NxWitness desktop client.
-8) Open a camera on the grid.
+8) Open any camera onto the grid.
 There should be a soft trigger called "Node callback -
     simple".
 9) Press the soft trigger and you will see a log message in the terminal that says
     "Callback works".